embeddedinn/Just-In-Time-Registration/README.md

-# MasterClass-serverlessVoiceControl
+# Just in time registration Lambda code
-Material for the embeddedinn master class for building serverless voice controlled embedded systems
+Material for the embeddedinn youtube video on JITR process.